Vidhan123/VDrive/README.md

 - If a folder contains a file which is deleted by the user, a prompt for updating folder will appear.
 On confirmation folder will be automatically updated.

-- If a user(sender) tries to share the same file/folder to the same user(receiver) again, the user(sender) will be informed that he has already shared the file/folder with this us.
+- If a user(sender) tries to share the same file/folder to the same user(receiver) again, the user(sender) will be informed that he has already shared the file/folder with this user.
 So the user will not be charged for the transaction.